thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-email-testing-with-laravel.md

 featured: true
 date: '2020-06-26'
 title: 'Automated Email Testing with Laravel'
-description: 'A few days ago, I came across a question that I racked my brains trying to test.
-I needed to send an email to a customer and wanted to validate that it was assembled correctly.'
+description: 'A few days ago, I came across a scenario that I could not find a way to test.
+I needed to send an email to a customer and wanted to validate that it was rendered correctly.'
 keywords: 'Tests, Mailable, Email, View, Markdown'
 ptBrSlug: 'teste-automatizado-de-e-mail-no-laravel'
 ---

 I confess that lately, I've been very interested in delving deeper into automated testing.
-In my daily life, the concern about test coverage is increasing.
+In my daily life, the concern about test coverage has been increasing a lot.

-A few days ago, I came across a question that I racked my brains trying to test.
-I needed to send an email to a customer and wanted to validate that it was assembled correctly.
+A few days ago, I came across a scenario that I could not find a way to test.
+I needed to send an email to a customer and wanted to validate that it was rendered correctly.

 In the Laravel documentation, I found an option called [Mail Fake](https://laravel.com/docs/mocking#mail-fake), but I confess that it did not satisfy my needs.
-During my attempts, I made changes to the code that should have caused the test to "break", but it did not.
+During my attempts, I made changes to the code that should have make the test fail, but it did not.
 So, I gave up using it.

 After talking to a friend, an interesting idea came up that would allow me to test the `Mailable` class and the `view`, in a very simple way.

-Below, I will use a fictional implementation to exemplify what I did.
+Below, I use a fictional implementation to exemplify what I did.

 ### The context

-I need to send an email to a customer containing a summary of the purchase order they placed on my website.
+I need to send an email to a customer containing a summary of a product order they placed on my website.

-To do this, I implemented a `Mailable` class that receives the `ID` of the order that I will send in the message.
-In my system, orders are represented by the `Order` class, which has a direct connection with the `User` class, representing the customer who placed the order.
+To do this, I implemented a `Mailable` class that receives order `ID` that will be sent in the message.
+In my system, orders are represented by the `Order` class, which has a direct relationship with the `User` class that represents the customer who placed the order.

-The email `view` was developed with [Markdown](https://en.wikipedia.org/wiki/Markdown), but the same could be done with HTML.
+The email `view` was developed with [Markdown](https://en.wikipedia.org/wiki/Markdown), but the same could be done with `HTML` as well.

-Below is the slightly summarized code of the described context:
+Below is the slightly summarized code I described in context:

 ```php
 // app/User.php